 Enhanced New Residential Rental Property Rebate

-As is the case with Ontario's existing NRRPR, situations where a person that is a landlord may be eligible for the enhanced Ontario NRRPR include:
+As is the case with Ontario's NRRPR, situations where a person that is a landlord may be eligible for the enhanced Ontario NRRPR include:

 • the purchase of a new or substantially renovated residential complex to rent for long-term residential use from a builder; or